 Although these are our favorite sim racing games for beginners, there are still plenty of other options out there on the market that we would deem suitable for those who have never picked up a controller or set up a wheel and pedals.
 These games, although not quite as good as our selection, are still very sound options if you are looking for somewhere to start.

 The first game that we would recommend as an alternative to the ones above is Forza Motorsport 7.
-The Forza series is well known for offering reasonable simcade type racing games, usually with a focus on fun and multiplayer capabilities.
-It should be noted that this game is only available on Microsoft Windows and Xbox One, but if you have one of those platforms it is a good choice.
+The Forza series is well known for offering reasonable simcade type racing games (i.e. not the most realistic), usually with a focus on fun and multiplayer capabilities.
+It should be noted that this game is only available on Microsoft Windows and Xbox, but if you have one of those platforms it is a good choice.

 The game offers a massive selection of cars, totaling more than 700.
 This may be overwhelming for beginners if you don’t know where to start, but it does mean that you have a huge amount of choice.
 There are 30 locations, each with different layouts, and so there is a vast number of potential combinations of tracks and vehicles.

 Another game you may wish to try is Grid.
-This game is compatible with Windows, Xbox One, PS4 and even Google Stadia, and presents a more arcade style of racing game that is very beginner friendly.
+This game is compatible with Windows, Xbox, and PlayStation, and presents a more arcade style of racing game that is very beginner friendly.
 There are lots of game modes that you can enjoy, and the game works brilliantly on a controller and fairly well with a rig setup.

 One of the defining factors about this game is the way the AI works.
 They are designed to change their behavior depending on how you interact with them.
 Thus, if you drive dangerously, they are more likely to get aggressive towards you.
 This adds an element of challenge within the game to try and improve your race craft.